Abhicoding/Live-Loader/README.md

   The fossil-delta creates target files inconsistently and contains errors
  </li>
  <li>
   The watcher keeps the file busy long after the change event is emitted.
-This cause the fs.read to return empty string as file content which causes problems.
+This causes the fs.read to return an empty string as file content.
+This causes problems.
  </li>
  </ul>